tedgrubbs/Rust_Logger/README.md

 ![Alt text](imgs/mongodb_upload.png)

 From `upload_name` it looks like we have uploaded a compressed tar.gz version of the directory- which is exactly what has occurred.
-The `log_client` simply compresses the entire directory and sends it to `log_server`.
+The `log` simply compresses the entire directory and sends it to `log_server`.

 Below that we also see `id` and `parent_id`.
 These fields are used to track changes between simulations and track the progress of these changes. `id` is simply a combined hash of all files in the directory, with the directory name prepended (that's also the MongoDB collection name). `parent_id` is the id of the previous version of this simulation.
 Since this was the first upload to this collection, the `parent_id` is `*` which lets us know that this is the root entry.